Shopping Around? What You Should Consider When Buying a Franchise

 Keep these tips in mind when researching franchise opportunities for profitability:

-• Talk with as many franchisees as you can and confirm that your business projections and income expectations are realistic.
+• Talk with as many franchisees as possible and confirm that your business projections and income expectations are realistic.

 • Understand that most business owners can’t take any money out of the business for the first few years during the startup phase, and it may take you even longer to start paying yourself a salary from your new business.

-• Plan accordingly and try to have alternative sources of income (i.e. a spouse’s salary) to rely on while your new business is getting off the ground.
+• Plan accordingly and try to have alternative sources of income (i.e., a spouse’s salary) to rely on while your new business gets off the ground.

 Ready to Take the Next Steps?

-Once you hone in on the right franchise decision, you will have to take a series of steps before you are ready to own and operate your business.
+Once you choose your ideal franchise, you will need to take a series of steps before you are ready to own and operate your business.

 • First, you’ll likely be asked to formally apply for a franchise, which serves as a screening document for serious investors.
 Be prepared to furnish financial information, including your personal assets and liabilities.
-You will also need to disclose information about your educational and professional background, as well as to choose one or more franchise locations.
+You will also need to disclose information about your educational and professional background and choose one or more franchise locations.

 • Before you sign on the dotted line, you’ll likely be required to attend a meeting at your franchisor’s home office, often known as a franchise discovery day.
 During this meeting, you’ll meet the executive team, check out the corporate facilities, and get answers to all your questions.
 You’ll also get a better feel for the company’s culture and personality before you commit to signing a franchise agreement.